Healthy Homes Assessment Flaxmere

 What We Do

-As building inspectors we deal with all the aspects associated with professional home inspections.
-We’re there to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we deal with all the issues involved in professional house examinations.
+We’re there to make sure that you make the correct decision when buying your next home.

-We specialise in a variety of services to ensure you are fully updated on the condition of any property you might be considering buying or selling and also other solutions.
+We offer a wide range of services to make sure you are fully informed of the condition of any property that you might be thinking of buying or selling as well as additional services.

-We do not just collaborate with you, but we also work with some important clients such as municipal councils and banks and insurance firms.
-Evidently they appreciate the peace of mind provided, thanks to the information included in our reports on building inspections.
+We do not just collaborate with you, but we also work with large clients including municipal councils and banks, and insurance companies.
+They seem to appreciate their peace of mind provided, because of the information contained in our building inspection reports.

-Our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into the report, you are able to actually see any issues that could be identified.
-Thanks to our comprehensive reporting it’s not surprising that we receive so many clients who recommend our services to their family and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues that could be identified.
+With our detailed reporting it’s no wonder that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports